Lecrapouille/OpenGlassBox/README.md

 # OpenGlassBox

-[OpenGlassBox](https://github.com/Lecrapouille/OpenGlassBox) is an open source implementation of the Maxis' SimCity 2013 simulation engine named GlassBox.
-Note: this project is not affiliated to Maxis Software but is a portage of https://github.com/federicodangelo/MultiAgentSimulation from C#/Unity to C++11/SDL.
-The original project was inspired by the [GDC presentation given by Maxis](http://www.andrewwillmott.com/talks/inside-glassbox).
+[OpenGlassBox](https://github.com/Lecrapouille/OpenGlassBox) is a personal implementation from the slides of Maxis' SimCity 2013 simulation engine named GlassBox and shown in at this [GDC conference](http://www.andrewwillmott.com/talks/inside-glassbox).
+Note: this project is neither Maxis's released code source nor an affiliated project.
+This project is simply a portage from C#/Unity to C++11/SDL of https://github.com/federicodangelo/MultiAgentSimulation.
-This current project is a sandbox, a preliminary work for an integration in my project SimTaDyn.
+This current project is a sandbox: a preliminary work for its integration in my work-in-progress project SimTaDyn.

-## Axe of Developement

-Done / wishes / work in progress:
-- No dependency with the game enine Unity.
-Is currently replaced by SDL but ca be replaced by OpenGL or something else.
-- Original project did not come with unit tests or comments.
-- Rename Class with less generic name: Box is now City, Segment is now Way, Unit to xxx.
-- Class coupling simplification from the initial code.
-Still in progress but Agent in the original code known by Node but not by Ways this can more difficult to compute flow.
-Still in progress D* algorithm is made inside the Node class will be made by a separated class.
-Unit are linked to a Node on a Path this is not great since that force splitting Ways to add Node and makes the graph grows up too much.
-- Todo: Area class (aka Zone) is not made.
-- Currently I made a quick & dirty script parser.
-I wish to replace it by Forth parser.
-- Wish to Show SimCity as a spreadsheet: insert/edit cells to add simulation rules.

 ## Download, compilation and run

-- Prerequisite: g++ or clang++, makefile, c++11, sdl2.
-Optional: bc, googletest.
+- Prerequisite: g++ or clang++, makefile, c++11, sdl2, bc (sudo apt-gety install).
+Optionaly: googletest and gcov, if you wish to run unit tests and generate code coverage.

 - Download source:
 ```sh